-TECHNICAL REQUIREMENTS: Works submitted for selection can be presented as a URL link to a streaming video source.
+TECHNICAL REQUIREMENTS: Film works submitted for selection must be presented as a URL link to a streaming video source.
 No downloads.
-The link must be available until the end of July.
+The link must be active until the end of July.
 DVDs are no longer accepted.

 OFFICIAL LANGUAGES: The official languages of the Festival are English and French.
 The Festival requires all submissions to include English subtitles where applicable.

-DEADLINE FOR RECEIPT OF FILMS FOR SELECTION: Copies of works submitted for selection must reach the festival office on or before May 26, 2017.
+DEADLINE FOR RECEIPT OF FILES FOR SELECTION: Copies of works submitted for selection must reach the festival office on or before May 25th, 2018.
 Works arriving after this date will not be accepted.
 Blank entries or incomplete URL links will not be considered.

 IF YOUR WORK IS SELECTED...